 “Modulation of adult visual cortical plasticity via optogenetic control of gene expression”

-1. José Fernando Maya-Vetencourt, Giovanni Manfredi, Maurizio Mete, Elisabetta Colombo, Mattia Bramini, Mattia DiFrancesco, Dmytro Shmal, Cyril Eleftheriou, Francesca Di Maria, Vanessa Cossu, Laura Emionite, Flavia Ticconi, Cecilia Marini, Gianmario Sambuceti, Grazia Pertile, Guglielmo Lanzani, Fabio Benfenati.
+3. José Fernando Maya-Vetencourt, Giovanni Manfredi, Maurizio Mete, Elisabetta Colombo, Mattia Bramini, Mattia DiFrancesco, Dmytro Shmal, Giulia Mantero, Cyril Eleftheriou, Francesca Di Maria, Vanessa Cossu, Laura Emionite, Flavia Ticconi, Cecilia Marini, Gianmario Sambuceti, Grazia Pertile, Guglielmo Lanzani, Fabio Benfenati.
 2019.
 Subretinally injected P3HT nanoparticles fully rescue vision in a rat model of retinal dystrophy.
 Nature Nanotechnology.
-IF 38.98 (under revision)
+IF 38.98 (revised version submitted)

-2. Mattia DiFrancesco, Francesco Lodola, Elisabetta Colombo, Luca Maragliano, Giuseppe M. Paternò, Mattia Bramini, Simone Cimò, Letizia Collela, Daniele Fazzi, Cyril Eleftheriou, José Fernando Maya-Vetencourt, Chiara Bertarelli, Guglielmo Lanzani, Fabio Benfenati.
+4. Mattia DiFrancesco, Francesco Lodola, Elisabetta Colombo, Luca Maragliano, Giuseppe M. Paternò, Mattia Bramini, Simone Cimò, Letizia Collela, Daniele Fazzi, Cyril Eleftheriou, José Fernando Maya-Vetencourt, Chiara Bertarelli, Guglielmo Lanzani, Fabio Benfenati.
 2019.
 A membrane-targeted photoswitch potently modulates neuronal firing.
 Nature Nanotechnology.
-IF 38.98 (under revision)
+IF 38.98 (revised version submitted)

 Mete, Giuseppe Sarli, Fabio Benfenati, Grazia Pertile, Maria Laura Bacci.
 2019.
 The porcine iodoacetic acid model of retinal degeneration: morpho-functional characterization of the visual system.
 Experimental Eye Research.
-IF 3.152 (under revision)
+IF 3.152 (revised version submitted)

 8. Cyril Eleftheriou, Fabrizia Cesca, Luca Maragliano, Fabio Benfenati, José Fernando Maya-Vetencourt (corresponding author).
 2017.
 Optogenetic modulation of intracellular signalling and transcription: focus on neuronal plasticity.
 Journal of Experimental Neuroscience 11: 1-16.
 IF 0.4 Manuscript